KayLerch/alexa-skills-kit-tellask-java/README.md

 ## Key features
 * Your entire code is released from having output speech hardcoded in your skill, because ..
 * Response utterances and reprompts are sourced out to YAML files
-* YAML files can be part of your JAR or can be stored in AWS S3 buckets
+* YAML files can be part of your JAR or can be stored in an AWS S3 bucket
-* Have multiple YAML-files one for each locale.
-That makes it easy to build multi-language skills without any code redundancy
+* Have multiple YAML-files - one for each locale.
+That makes it easy to build multi-language skills without code redundancy
-* Have slots in those utterances which the engine resolves with values from your POJO models or from an output given by your intent handlers
+* Have slots in those utterances which the engine fills up with values from your POJO models or from an output given by your intent handlers
-* Have multi-phrase-collections in your utterance to vary how Alexa replies
+* Have multi-phrase-collections in your utterance to vary Alexa's replies
 * Compatible with state models from [Alexa States SDK](https://github.com/KayLerch/alexa-skills-kit-states-java) which does all the state management of your POJO models by using S3, Dynamo or Alexa session as a store.
 * Speechlet handlers (either Lambda or Servlet) configurable with annotations
-* Register intent handlers with an annotation and without any need to bind it to the speechlet handler.
-* Have multiple intent handlers for the same intent and route an intent based on custom criteria (like presence of a specific slot)
+* Auto-registered intent listeners subscribe for one to many intents matching custom criteria - it was never that flexible to react on intents
-* Explicit exception handling in intent handlers to have Alexa react accordingly in any situation.
+* Explicit exception handling in intent handlers to have Alexa react accordingly in any situation

 ## How to use